mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 When the dedicated server receives a connection request over UDP it first checks that the contents of the packet are valid using the AEAD primitive.
 If any of the public data in the connection request packet is modified, the signature check will fail.
 This stops clients from modifying the expiry timestamp for a connect token, while also making rejection of expired tokens very fast.

 Provided the connect token is valid, it is decrypted.
 Internally it contains a list of dedicated server addresses that the connect token is valid for, stopping malicious clients going wide with one connect token and using it to connect to all available dedicated servers.

+The server also checks if the connect token has already been used by searching a short history of connect token HMACs, and ignores the connection request if a match is found.
+This prevents one connect token from being used to connect multiple clients.

+In addition, the server enforces that only one client with a given IP address may be connected at any time, and only one client by unique _client id_ may be connected at any time, where _client id_ is a 64 bit integer that uniquely identifies a user who has been authenticated by the web backend.

-Provided the connect token has not expired, it decrypts successfully, and the dedicated server's public IP is in the list of server addresses, the dedicated server sets up a mapping between the client IP address and the encryption keys contained in the private connect token data.
+Provided the connect token has not expired, it decrypts successfully, and the dedicated server's public IP is in the list of server addresses, and all other checks pass, the dedicated server sets up a mapping between the client IP address and the encryption keys contained in the private connect token data.

 All packets exchanged between the client and server from this point are encrypted using these keys.
 This encryption mapping expires if no UDP packets are received from the address for a short amount of time like 5 seconds.